ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition: ASL Citizen Dataset Creation

 \subsection{Data Collection}

 We build on prior work \cite{cscw_platform}, which piloted the first crowdsourcing tasks for sign language data collection in a small user study.
 In this work, we scale data collection with a longer-term deployment with fluent Deaf signers.
-We deployed a similar collection method to that described in \cite{cscw_platform}, but with enhancements designed to improve recording efficiency and data quality (e.g. displaying a target body contour on the webcam feed to help participants stay in frame).
-This method secures explicit consent from participants, and curates data appropriate for work on dictionary lookup; participants are asked to contribute videos for a communal dictionary, recording videos in real-world settings, similar to real-world dictionary queries.
+We also enhanced the crowdsourcing tasks proposed in \cite{cscw_platform} to improve recording efficiency and data quality (details in Appendix).
+This method secures participant consent, and curates data appropriate for work on dictionary lookup; participants are asked to contribute videos for a communal dictionary, recording videos in real-world settings, similar to real-world dictionary queries.
 The task design also eliminates labelling challenges by collecting pre-labelled content.
-The Appendix provides details on design changes compared to prior work and effects.

-On the platform, participants were informed that their videos would contribute to a communal dictionary that displays signing diversity and be released in a public research dataset, and provided explicit consent.
-Next, each participant was given the full vocabulary of 2,731 signs (from ASL-LEX \cite{asllex, sehyr2021asl}), sorted such that signs with the fewest videos are shown first, with the goal of encouraging our dataset to be relatively balanced across signs.
-For each sign, they first viewed a ``seed'' video of an isolated sign filmed by a highly proficient, trained ASL model.
-This ``seed signer'' was a paid research member, and used a high-resolution camera and wireless mouse to ensure recording quality.
-Participants were then prompted to record their own version of the sign they just saw demonstrated.
-As in \cite{cscw_platform}, participants could re-play the seed video or their own videos, and re-record or delete videos.
-We provided an optional English gloss, hidden by default to encourage focus on the ASL.
+The platform provided each user with the full vocabulary of 2,731 signs (from ASL-LEX \cite{asllex, sehyr2021asl}), sorted so that signs with the fewest videos are first, to help balance the dataset across signs.
+For each sign, they first viewed a ``seed'' video of the sign filmed by a highly proficient, trained ASL model.
+This ``seed signer'' was a paid research member, and used a high-resolution camera.
+Participants then recorded their own version of the demonstrated sign.
+As in \cite{cscw_platform}, users could re-play videos, and re-record or delete.
+We provided optional English gloss, hidden by default to encourage focus on the ASL.
 For every 300 videos, participants received a \$30 gift card, for up to 3,000 signs.
-Those who completed the vocabulary re-visited signs with the least recordings.
-Providing basic demographics was optional.
+Those who completed the vocabulary re-visited the least-recorded signs.
+Providing demographics was optional.